gfs980/landtech/server/README.md

 The Solution is also easy for this.

 <br><br> 4) allow importing the data.
 Instead of relaying on the data from csv files, we could paste or inserted data and then search it
+<br><br> 5) Build React SPA for this application as at the moment it is only backend focused - Since the code test did not specify what application to build

 4. - Keep your solution simple, making effective use of your chosen language.
 5. I have provided all the test including testing the api